SoftwareAG/c8y-docs/content/release-notes/10-5-0-bundle/10-5-0-documentation.md

 ### General: About section

-A new [About](/about-doc/intro-documentation/) section has been added to the documentation, showing information on documentation versions, content, conventions and copyrights.
+A new <em>About this documentation</em> section has been added to the documentation, showing information on documentation versions, content, conventions and copyrights.

 ### User guide: Managing applications

-The documentation of the microservice logging feature has been improved, see [Administration > Managing Applications](https://cumulocity.com/users-guide/administration/#managing-applications).
+The documentation of the microservice logging feature has been improved, see <em>Administration > Managing Applications</em> in the <em>User guide</em>.

 ### Device guides: New device catalogue